 - These are highly competitive awards.
 Each proposal will be judged on the merits of the project, its feasibility, the clarity of presentation and the nature of student learning.

-- Projects which have the potential for generating continuing work of an intellectually stimulating nature after the grant period has ended will be favored.
+- Projects that have the potential for generating continuing work of an intellectually stimulating nature after the grant period has ended will be favored.